 Wilhelm singled out Kodak’s Ultima inkjet paper, which proclaimed a lifespan of 100 years on its packaging, as the touchstone for the controversy and the impetus behind the creation of his own label based on his test methodology.

-“What Kodak did was take an HP printer and HP inks and used a less rigorous test to beat HP's longevity numbers,” Wilhelm said, noting that his tests were more rigorous, involving more intense light at 450 lux, whereas Kodak only subjected their prints to 120 lux.
+“What Kodak did was take an HP printer and HP inks and used a less rigorous test to beat HP’s longevity numbers,” Wilhelm said, noting that his tests involve more intense light at 450 lux, whereas Kodak only subjected their prints to 120 lux.

 Executives from both Hewlett-Packard and Epson protested Kodak’s marketing claim, arguing that the testing methods employed by Kodak were not consistent with the methods employed by Wilhelm.

-“Wilhelm is the de-facto industry standard endorsed by almost every manufacturer except Kodak,” said John Solomon, sales and marketing VP, HP.
+“Wilhelm is the de-facto industry standard endorsed by almost every manufacturer except Kodak,” said John Solomon, marketing manager, HP.
 “His testing methods are rigorous, and we feel that until there is an agreed upon ISO standard, that Wilhelm is the next best thing.”

 Doug Bugner, senior laboratory head, Kodak, argued that over 30 years worth of research, and a half a million measurements went into Kodak’s testing methodology.
 “The average home gets about 120 to 150 lux worth of light, I don’t know why others have endorsed 450 lux.”